JJBR13/Justin-Brown-milestone-project-3/README.md

 * Being a first-time user, I want the sign-up process to be smooth and available.
 * Being a first-time user, I want to be able to search existing reviews.
 * Being a first-time user, I want to see a clear business & brand identity.
+* Being a first-time user, I want to be able to add my first review.

 ### The Regular User

-* Being a Regular user, I want the login button easily accessible.
+* Being a Regular user, I want the login page easily accessible.
+* Being a Regular user, I want a logout feature to secure my profile.
 * Being a Regular user, I want to be able to add new reviews easily.
-* Being a Regular user, I want to be able to edit my reviews in case of typo.
+* Being a Regular user, I want to be able to edit my reviews in case of typos.
 * Being a Regular user, I want to be able to delete my reviews.
-* Being a Regular user, I want would like to search other gamers' reviews.
+* Being a Regular user, I would like to search and view other gamers' reviews.
 * Being a Regular user, I want like to contact the admin if I encounter any issues.
+* Being a Regular user, I want to use the service on multiple devices.

 ## Design